placeholder

 Pronouns: He/Him

-Therapeutic Style: Warm, Thoughtful, and Genuine
+Therapeutic Style: Curious, Playful, and Empowering

 Works with: